 Introduction

-Parkinson’s disease (PD) is a progressive neurodegenerative condition, which arises from the selective loss of dopaminergic neurons in the central nervous system and leads to a triad of rigidity, slowness of movement and tremor (1–3).
+Parkinson’s disease (PD) is a progressive neurodegenerative condition, which arises from the selective loss of dopaminergic neurons in the central nervous system and leads to a triad of rigidity, slowness of movement and tremor [1–3].
 It is commonly diagnosed when an individual is in their early to mid-60s.
-Prevalence increases with age; it affects 1% of those over 60 and 3% of those over 80 (1,4).
+Prevalence increases with age; it affects 1% of those over 60 and 3% of those over 80 [1,4].
 The management of PD takes a multidisciplinary approach.
 Physiotherapists and occupational therapists provide assessment, education, and advice to people with PD (PwPD).
-Current treatments focus on symptom control, which provide variable benefit (5–8).
+Current treatments focus on symptom control, which provide variable benefit [5–8].

 Falls are common in PD.
-Two thirds of PwPD fall each year compared to one third of the general older population (9).
-The aetiology of falling in PD is multifactorial; risk factors include freezing of gait and postural instability, with recurrent falls more likely in PwPD with cognitive impairment (10,11).
-Falling often leads to a fear of falling and a decline in physical activity, which is associated with negative outcomes including a decline in both physical function and quality of life (12,13).
-Falls have been identified as a major research priority by PwPD, individuals close to PwPD and healthcare professionals (HCPs) (14).
+Two thirds of PwPD fall each year compared to one third of the general older population [9].
+The aetiology of falling in PD is multifactorial; risk factors include freezing of gait and postural instability, with recurrent falls more likely in PwPD with cognitive impairment [10,11].
+Falling often leads to a fear of falling and a decline in physical activity, which is associated with negative outcomes including a decline in both physical function and quality of life [12,13].
+Falls have been identified as a major research priority by PwPD, individuals close to PwPD and healthcare professionals (HCPs) [14].

-UK National Institute of Care Excellence (NICE) guidance states that older adults with and without PD who are at risk of falls should undergo an individualised multifactorial risk assessment, be advised of the physical and psychological benefits of reducing falls and offered oral and written information (15).
-NICE recommends that PwPD who fall should receive PD specific physiotherapy, although anecdotally PwPD are often referred to generic falls services (16).
-Furthermore, systematic reviews of physiotherapy interventions have reported inconclusive results of their ability to reduce fall rate, the proportion of PwPD who fall, fear of falling and quality of life (QOL) (17–19).
-Similarly, studies of occupational therapy interventions for PD, which have not been specific to falls, have produced conflicting results in terms of QOL outcomes (20–22).
-Rehabilitative interventions may also be less effective in those with more advanced PD, for whom falling is more common (23).
+UK National Institute of Care Excellence (NICE) guidance states that older adults with and without PD who are at risk of falls should undergo an individualised multifactorial risk assessment, be advised of the physical and psychological benefits of reducing falls and offered oral and written information [15].
+NICE recommends that PwPD who fall should receive PD specific physiotherapy, although anecdotally PwPD are often referred to generic falls services [16].
+Furthermore, systematic reviews of physiotherapy interventions have reported inconclusive results of their ability to reduce fall rate, the proportion of PwPD who fall, fear of falling and quality of life (QOL) [17–19].
+Similarly, studies of occupational therapy interventions for PD, which have not been specific to falls, have produced conflicting results in terms of QOL outcomes [20–22].
+Rehabilitative interventions may also be less effective in those with more advanced PD, for whom falling is more common [23].

-In older people without PD falls can lead to shock and embarrassment (24,25).
-Individuals may attribute falls due to environmental factors or to personal error, which may help to maintain their personal identity, with falls associated with being old and infirm (24,26,27).
-Reflecting on a fall and seeking to understand why a fall has occurred is a vital part of falls prevention and management, allowing individuals to instigate strategies to prevent falls and to maintain control (28).
-Notably, whilst individuals without a chronic disease may be more likely to describe falls as a normal part of ageing, individuals with a chronic disease may be more likely to attribute falls to their disability (29).
+In older people without PD falls can lead to shock and embarrassment [24,25].
+Individuals may attribute falls due to environmental factors or to personal error, which may help to maintain their personal identity, with falls associated with being old and infirm [24,26,27].
+Reflecting on a fall and seeking to understand why a fall has occurred is a vital part of falls prevention and management, allowing individuals to instigate strategies to prevent falls and to maintain control [28].
+Notably, whilst individuals without a chronic disease may be more likely to describe falls as a normal part of ageing, individuals with a chronic disease may be more likely to attribute falls to their disability [29].
 It is important that researchers and clinicians explore how PwPD interpret falls to support the development of interventions to help them.